hannesdatta/course-odcm/content/docs/exam/examplequestions.md

 ![](../exam-part-1.png)

-*Note: the number of questions may vary.
-The overview during the final exam may slightly vary, so make sure to still read it accordingly.*
+*Note: the number of questions depends on the points awarded to each question.
+The instructions during the final exam may slightly vary, so make sure to still read it accordingly.*

 1. According to "Fields of Gold", what are useful dimensions to distinguish websites when considering them for a scraping project? (*knowledge*)